iyuvalk/kafka-postman/README.md

-# kafka-postman
+# Kafka-postman
-Your kafka topics organizer
+Your Kafka topics organizer

 ## The problem I came to solve
 When I wrote the [Pensu](https://github.com/iyuvalk/pensu) service for metrics anomaly detection and prediction, I quickly realized that since this service reads the metrics from a Kafka topic and outputs its predictions and anomaly scores to another Kafka topic, it will need some way to scale horizontally.
 Since just adding more instances of the service cannot guarantee that once a service starts to get a specific metric it will continue to receive all the datapoints for that metric from that moment on, I decided to write this service to help distribute data from one source topic to several destination topics based on some configurable logic.

 ## Common or possible use cases for this tool (If you have more ideas for use cases, or you would like to share your use case with me - I'd love to know and add them here)
-1. Pull data from one topic and distribute it evenly between multiple destination topics on the same or on other kafka cluster by using round-robin or random logic as a mean for load balancing between consumers.
+1. Pull data from one topic and distribute it evenly between multiple destination topics on the same or on other Kafka cluster by using round-robin or random logic as a mean for load balancing between consumers.
    1. Examples:
-      1. Use one kafka cluster for handling connections to producers and for storing incoming data to disk and another cluster for consumers to split the load (and perhaps use different, more cost-effective disks) and use Kafka-Postman to distribute the data from the incoming topic on one cluster to various destination topics on the destination cluster.
+      1. Use one Kafka cluster for handling connections to producers and for storing incoming data to disk and another cluster for consumers to split the load (and perhaps use different, more cost-effective disks) and use Kafka-Postman to distribute the data from the incoming topic on one cluster to various destination topics on the destination cluster.
 1. Pull data from one topic, use a regex to extract the destination topic of the pulled data and send the data to that topic.
    1. Examples:
       1. Pull graphite metrics like 'acme.servers.eu-west-1.webservers.public_website.frontend.cpu.usage.percent 50 1593772056' and distribute them between multiple consumers (maybe for ML analyzers) by function (i.e. webservers, databases, AD, etc.), by component (i.e cpu, disk, network, memory, etc.), by location (i.e. eu-west-1, us-east-1, etc.) or by any other criteria.
-1. Pull data from a kafka topic and distribute it evenly between multiple topics but still keep similar messages together in the same destination topic.
+1. Pull data from a Kafka topic and distribute it evenly between multiple topics but still keep similar messages together in the same destination topic.
    1. Examples:
       1. Pull metrics and send them to multiple analyzers as even as possible while keeping metrics from the same server in the same destination topic.
-1. Pull data from a kafka topic and distribute it to other topics selected from all topics on the Kafka cluster by trying to match them against a regex.
+1. Pull data from a Kafka topic and distribute it to other topics selected from all topics on the Kafka cluster by trying to match them against a regex.
    1.Examples:
       1. Your application handles three different types of data: tweets, posts and comments, each type has a topic to which the raw data is sent (i.e. tweets-in) and multiple topics used by content processors (i.e. tweets-processor1, tweets-processor2 ...).
 You use this tool in three different processes, one for each data type.
 1. Pull data from one topic and distribute it between multiple destination topics while detecting "dead" or unresponsive consumers and in which case data that should have been sent to the "dead" consumers will be distributed among the remaining consumers.